A Critical Analysis of the Play "Oresteia"

 In his play, the “Oresteia” Aeschylus presents a mythic foundation story concerning the establishment and functions of the Areopagus court in Athens.
 According to him, the court’s judges had been given the Spirit of wisdom from the goddess of Athens.
-He goes on to attribute this as the reason for the significant successful that had been achieved by the Areopagus court by leveraging the injustices and primitive elements of morality in the city.
-Livy on the other hand, presents a contrary view on the foundation of Rome which he accepts as being derived from the myths involving the gods.
+He goes on to attribute this as the reason for the significant success that had been achieved by the Areopagus court by leveraging the injustices and primitive elements of morality in the city.
+Livy on the other hand presents a contrary view on the foundation of Rome which he accepts as being derived from the myths involving the gods.
 In their writings, both Aeschylus and Livy have engaged much in the discussions about the relationship between humans and gods.
 Furthermore, the two authors affirm that the gods played a significant role in human life and the formation of some institutions such as the courts.
-This paper is focused on analyzing the similarity and variation of the two author’s views concerning human efficacy, divinity, and the human ability to dictate their own course.
+This hub is focused on analyzing the similarity and variation of the two author’s views concerning human efficacy, divinity, and the human ability to dictate their own course.
 Aeschylus believes that that the world is controlled by a deity and determines its existence.

 Nonetheless, Aeschylus high-level conception of Zeus has huge variation with the same character which he presents in the Greek Mythology, or with the actions which the author performs himself.
 This makes the audience to imagine the possibility of a double Zeus, the omnipotent deity which he believed and a common polytheistic religion.
 It can also be presupposed that Aeschylus did not have a genuine faith concerning the credibility of myths, but simply employing them in setting context for his tragedies.
 In addition, it can also been seen from his philosophical perspective which are seen in some of his passages.